 The building of Rattanakosin

 When Chao Phraya Chakri ascended the throne, he became the founding father of the current ruling house and was later named Rama I (the first king).
 One of his first decisions was to relocate the capital from Thonburi to its present site in Bangkok.
 Here he built a new palace according to the model of Ayutthaya.
-Protected by the Chao Phraya and numerous canals, the artificial island called “Rattanakosin” would become the starting point of a new era.
+Protected by the Chao Phraya River and numerous canals, the artificial island called “Rattanakosin” would become the starting point of a new era.
 To mark the occasion, Rama I chose a rather lengthy name for the newest capital:

 Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Yuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Phiman Awatan Sathit Sakkathattiya Witsanukam Prasit